2023 Global Scripture Access

 - How are language communities experiencing life-changing impact from Scripture?

-These are just a few examples of measurements being talked about.
 To read more, see: A missiology of progress: Assessing advancement in the Bible translation movement by Dr. Kirk Franklin.

-Wycliffe Global Alliance presentations of Scripture and Language Statistics are compiled from data provided through progress.Bible by Wycliffe Organisations, SIL International, United Bible Societies and many other partners.
-Data is current as of 1 October 2020.
-Population data is based on available information about first language speakers in SIL’s Ethnologue.
+Wycliffe Global Alliance presentations of global Scripture access statistics are compiled annually from data provided through ProgressBible by Alliance organisations, SIL International, United Bible Societies and many other partners.
+Data is current as of 1 September 2023, and is based on the most recently available information about first language users in SIL’s Ethnologue.